8 years ago, someone told me I could can meat.

 Drain, out the grease.

-Then ADD your broth until it’s full 1 inch from the top.
-Add 1/2 tsp to 1 tsp canning salt to each Pint size jar… you’ll want to do more for Quart.
+Then ADD your broth until it’s full and 1 inch from the top.
+Add 1/2 tsp to 1 tsp canning salt to each Pint size jar… you’ll want to do more for Quart-sized jars.

 Get the jars ready